Consignment Export (EDI)

 A common example for this type of rule is sending an email to a customer that includes labels and consignment PDF note for a consignment that have just created.

-6. Before update/add the rule details, first setup the data filter.
-The data filter defines the conditions under which the rule will or will not apply to a consignment.
+The data filter defines the conditions under which the rule applies to a consignment.

 Notes